 I hear so many patients voice concern over developing specific diseases because of family history.
 But more and more we are understanding how to stop these disease pathways before they start.

 Hormones, resveratrol, and calorie restriction

-There has been much in the media about celebrities using bioidentical hormones, such as the human growth hormone, to prevent aging, and the reports have been positive.
-But there is controversy around this method, because we don’t really know the long term effects of using any type of hormone – synthetic or bioidentical – as a way to stay young.
+There has been much in the media about celebrities using bioidentical hormones, such as the human growth hormone, to prevent aging.
+The reports have been positive, but there is controversy around this method, because we don’t really know the long term effects of using any type of hormone – synthetic or bioidentical – as a way to stay young.

-Recent research on both soy and resveratrol shows similar results to calorie restriction, without severe side effects, like feeling hungry, that calorie restriction might cause.
+Recent research on both soy and resveratrol shows similar results to calorie restriction, without the side effects, like feeling hungry, that calorie restriction might cause.

 What we can do right now

 These are just some of the things I have been telling my patients for years.
-A natural approach to health is always appropriate, and will certainly enhance rather than detract from our well being.
-Here are a few ways to feel stronger, healthier, and beautiful as we age:
+I believe that a natural approach to health is always appropriate, and will certainly enhance rather than detract from our well being.
+Here are a few ways to feel stronger, healthier, and beautiful as you age: